jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Your pack waits at your bedside.
 A stone adze, a fishing line woven from plant fibers, dried fish, a gourd of water, and carefully prepared bark cloth for making and leaving notes and markers.
 Most importantly, you carry the knowledge passed down through generations—how to read the land, how to survive.

+Geographers must see.
+Geographers must remember.

 As you awaken in the morning sunrise, you grab your pack.
-Light is your guide, and you must travel far before the heat arrives in midday.
+You must travel far before the heat arrives in midday.
 So you hold your supplies and look into the jungle beyond.

 Someone stands by the fire, next to the red navigator arrow.
 She's saying a prayer but stops to wave a last goodbye.

 It fills your heart as you return it.
 Although you still wish for a companion.
 But there is not the ten extra dried fish and 20 fruits to afford it.

-So you alone are about to walk around this island for the first time.
+So you alone set out to walk inside this island for the first time.

 You've already swam around some of it, but the near constant cliffs make the inside a mystery.
 Where are the fruit, creeks, flint rock, and birds.
 Are there walking paths for birds or giant cats.
 You will be the first, and perhaps only, to know.

 You remember the teachings of your ancestors.
 Every plant, every animal, every rock has a purpose.
 The gods have guided you here, but reading these signs is the test for which your ancestors learned and passed on their wisdom.

 "The gods have guided us," you sing.
 "This land will sustain us!"

 This makes friend by the fire smile while she prays.

+--

+The people sit around the fire.
+All 31 still left.
+You explain to them what you found.

+There are fruit trees near our village.
+A stream of fast flowing fresh water.
+It's 3 days travel to the top of the island.
+I did not go to the other shoreline.
+I came back here.

+Everyone is huddled round.
+They need to know why.

+It was burned.
+From the other shoreline to 500 steps inside, it all burned.
+I look from the peak, and I saw another island.
+A bigger one.

+The group is silent.
+Everyone knows already what you feared.

+I did not see anyone on our island.
+I did not see any boats.
+I did not see any reason for fire to spread on the island.

+Everyone knows.
+It is fact.
+No. But they must think so.

+They are not alone.

+Someone else is close.
+But who?

+We have no elders.
+We have no chieftains.
+We can either stay here and work and start our village.
+We can build new ship and try to go back.
+Or we can visit the next island.

+They can be ours.
+Or they can be Vatu.

+Everyone knows.

+Option one wait and pray.

+Option two, leave and pray.
+Or death, rape, and slavery.

 <!-- add a siting? sees another person, or perhaps remains of an old village? -->